 Determining fault in a chain-reaction car accident and litigating such crashes may be a daunting task if you aren’t represented by a car accident attorney.

-In chain-reaction collisions, even if you clearly weren’t at fault, you may be liable for the injuries, fatalities and vehicles damages of other drivers and their passengers if other drivers – who are most likely represented by experienced lawyers – put the blame on you.
+In chain-reaction collisions, even if you clearly weren’t at fault, you may be liable for the injuries, fatalities, and vehicle damages of other drivers and their passengers if other drivers – who are most likely represented by experienced lawyers – put the blame on you.

 That’s the danger of such car accidents, as establishing the chain of events leading up to a chain-reaction car crash may be difficult (which means victims may be blamed for something they had no control over).